Confirmatory Factor Analysis (CFA)

 Abstract

-SmartPLS is a clear alternative to IBM SPSS Amos.
+SmartPLS thus serves as a clear alternative to IBM SPSS Amos.

-The following screenshot shows the CFA results in SmartPLS for Kline's (2023) CFA textbook example on the context of job satisfaction:
+The following screenshot shows CFA results in SmartPLS for Kline’s (2023) textbook example on job satisfaction:

 Maximum iterations

-The maximum number of iterations that the optimizer will perform.
-This parameter should be high to ensure that a good model solution can be found.
-The default value is 1,000.
+Defines the maximum number of iterations the optimizer will perform.
+This should be high enough to ensure convergence.

 Starting value strategy